Duotone step-by-step instructions.

-A Duotone Tutorial for Self-Publishers.
+A duotone tutorial for self-publishers.
 Photographers, you can learn how to create duotones for print production or to print your book.
-Print your black and white photography book with a different visual impact.
+Print your black and white photography book with the visual impact of duotones.

 You can see in the post image, that the photo on the left in in color.
 The photo on the right is the same image, converted to a duotone.
-They are images printed in black and white, and also printed in one other Pantone Matching System (PMS) ink.
+The duotone is an image printed in black and white, and in one other Pantone Matching System (PMS) ink.

 Let’s say that a logo or another image is in full 4-color process, also known as CMYK.
 The color image will automatically make the book printing a 5-color job.
 That changes the quote and increases the cost.
 Instead of a 2-color printing for duotones, black (K) plus the selected Pantone, it will become the 4-color process CMYK plus the 1 Pantone.

 Start with 8-bit images.
-It is the standard and what we recommend.
-The tutorial don’t work with 16-bit images.
+It is the standard and what we recommend, not 16-bit images.

 Be careful which color library book you select.
-Choose Pantone Solid Coated for coated paper, or Pantone Solid Uncoated for uncoated stock.
-These libraries do not designate paper stock to be glossy or matte.
+Again, choose Pantone Solid Coated for coated paper, or Pantone Solid Uncoated for uncoated stock.
+These libraries do not designate paper stock to be gloss or matte.
 Before you select the library, either check the final quote, or contact Star Print Brokers to verify paper selection.

 If you want to save this Preset, simply click on the little wheel to the right of the preset that now says ‘Custom’.
 Give it a new name if you wish, and your duotone set-up will always be there for you!
 This is especially useful if you are doing the entire book on one duotone PMS color plus Process Black.

 When working with a duotone, or any image, be sure to understand resolution and effective resolution.